Thanksgiving is the BEST American holiday! It is a beautiful and festive day to give thanks and practice gratitude spent with loved ones.

 Christmas is supposed to be focused on gratitude too yet can end up becoming very materialistic (depending on personal beliefs and values.)

 am a fan of gratitude and continue to try to practice more and more gratitude every day.
-It is always a beautiful reminder that we should be grateful everyday not just Thanksgiving.
+It is always a beautiful reminder that we should be grateful everyday not just on the holiday.

 For a whole 24 hours it is nice that people really appreciate things much more.
-It’s almost like many of us are on the same page with our attitudes and concept of gratitude on Thanksgiving.
+It’s almost like many of us are on the same page with our attitudes and concept of gratitude for the day.

-Thanksgiving also calls for a tiny reality check.
-In the end Thanksgiving helps people realize that they are behaving so grateful on only one day of the year.
+It also calls for a tiny reality check.
+In the end the holiday helps people realize that they are behaving so grateful on only one day of the year.

 This definitely helps for people to get clarity and check in with themselves to see how they are doing on these certain pillars of life.
 Gratitude is important!

 No one can deny that in United States the Holiday calendar tends to go like this: Labor Day, Halloween, Christmas, and then New Years.

 Thanksgiving tends to get skipped year after year.
 I’m not sure why it always get overlooked.